We’re on the verge of epidemic of low testosterone around the world. This is not scaremongering or hot air.

 A study comparing the performance of weight lifters who used anabolic-androgenic steroids revealed that those athletes who used steroids ran the risk of having low testosterone.

 And yes, this was even after stopping their use of steroids.

 And often, the damage done to their endocrine system is irreversible.

 The pituitary gland is part of the endocrine system and is responsible for producing hormones in the body.

 They include hormones which are vital to testosterone production: Follicle stimulating hormone (FSH) and luteinizing hormone (LH).

-The presence of a pituitary tumour can disrupt production of testosterone.
+The presence of a pituitary tumour, particularly gonadotropin-secreting adenomas can disrupt production of testosterone.
 There are two types of pituitary tumour: functional and nonfunctional adenomas.

 The root cause of testosterone deficiency varies in every individual.

 Some cases are more clear cut – like pituitary tumours and impact trauma to the testes.